Injection Measurement Vial & Carburetor Maintenance

 the base has to be adjusted for a tight fit in your particular carburetor; some

-electrical tape works well for this.
-Your restored carbs have already been
+electrical or duct tape works well for this.
+Your restored carbs have already

-synchronized, but it is something you will want to monitor over time, especially
+been synchronized, but it is something you will want to monitor over time,

-carbs, and its unlikely that you will have to do much here anyway.
-And if you do,
+its unlikely that you will have to do much here until you get to your rebuild.

 Injection measurement vials were originally glass, and came with a little bit of